 - Use two-step authentication.
 This provides an extra layer of security and can protect you if your information is compromised.

 - Never click on suspicious links in emails or pop-up ads on the web.
 To avoid installing viruses or other malware on your computer, always pay attention to the emails you receive.

 - Check website addresses.
 By checking that the address is correct and does not contain discrepancies or errors, you may be able to detect if you have landed on a fake website.

-Pharming can be difficult to protect against, as a person can use a malware-free computer and still fall victim to pharming, which can end in identity theft, installation of (further) malware or financial loss.
+Pharming can be difficult to protect against, as a person can use a malware-free computer and still fall victim to pharming, which can end in:

 Therefore, the best advice to protect yourself from pharming is to practice general good cyber security and always keep an eye on the website addresses you access.